Plant, mineral and insect essence remedies

 I encourage you to get to know them for yourself, to take a moment to taste the dandelion leaf or place the flower in water to drink or gather the chickweed and the cress for your salads.
 I give immense thanks for all those before me who have brought attention to these great little healers.

 The plants chosen in this first collection grow around me on Waiheke Island.
 The island would have been mostly broad-leaved coastal forest.
 Although it was burnt for pasture during the 1920s, it has significantly reforested in the last thirty years.
 Ponga and Kanuka formed the first wave of this reafforestation.
 I have an intimate relationship with all the plants in this first collection, and I have known some of them for a very long time.
 Particularly Pohuehue which was the predominate plant in the sand dunes where I grew up.
 It was beautiful to find it growing here, wild and tangled amongst the honeysuckle.

 The insects help to remind us of the nature of the ecosystem that we live in, and that we’re essentially part of this ecosystem, not separate from it.

 All these remedies are created energetically through the conduit of water and are then preserved in brandy.
-They have been made with the physical insect nearby rather than use a dead insect in the medicine.
-Each remedy has the energetic vibration of the insect and has its own unique story.
+They have been made with the physical insect nearby in energetic relationship with the practitioner and the water.
+Each remedy contains the vibration of the insect and has its own unique story.
 In writing about these remedies, I have chosen poems that convey a gesture of the insect that is relevant and beautiful.

 Lasavia Minerals Collection